mikehaertel/minrx/README.md

 Currently planned work:

-* Improve support for POSIX bracket expression collating elements and, if possible, implement POSIX bracket expression equivalence classes in a better way.
+* Improve support for POSIX bracket expression collating elements.

 * Possibly a caching-DFA-like optimization: The MinRX SNFA automaton, with its stack of arbitrary integers, does not in general correspond